jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 <table border-"0">
   <tr>
     <td>
     RocketConfig is part of the "Digital System configuration" depicted below.
-It is built on top of the AbstractConfig which contains the config fragments (each line that like `freechips.rocketchip.subsystem.WithNBigCores(1)` that adds something to the overall system is called a config fragment) for IO Binders and Harness Binders.
+It is built on top of the AbstractConfig which contains the config fragments (each line like <code>freechips.rocketchip.subsystem.WithNBigCores(1)</code> that adds something to the overall system is called a config fragment) for IO Binders and Harness Binders (depicted below).
     </td>
     <td><img src="assets/tutorial/io_high_level.jpg" width = 1700/></td>
   </tr>